pulse-3400/pulse-3400.github.io/_posts/2018-12-01-finaldesign.md

 </p>

 Throughout the Fall 2018 semester, we created a robot that could:

-* Navigate a maze
+- Navigate a maze
-* Start when a 660 Hz noise is detected
+- Start when a 660 Hz noise is detected
-* Use sensors to follow lines and detect walls
+- Use sensors to follow lines and detect walls
-* Avoid other robots using IR detection
+- Avoid other robots using IR detection
-* Use depth first search and path planning algorithm to determine how to navigate through the maze
+- Use depth first search and path planning algorithm to determine how to navigate through the maze
-* Communicate using radios to update a GUI
+- Communicate using radios to update a GUI
-* Detect treasures using image processing
+- Detect treasures using image processing

-Final robot cost: $86.00
+**Our final robot cost: $86.00**
 - Pololu Line Sensors (3 @ $3.00): $9.00
 - Short Range IR sensors (3 @ $7.00): $21.00
 - Camera: $14.00